pieroapretto/Onja_career_counseling_resources/interview_examples/technical_interview_template.md

 * What is the difference between the Context API and prop drilling?

 * How would you make a for loop run backwards, starting with the last index in an array?

-* Explain how the `this` keyword works in JavaScript.

 * Explain how prototypal inheritance works.